Cookies

 Description

 Alright, enough of using my own encryption.
-Flask session cookies should be plenty secure! server.py http://mercury.picoctf.net:53700/
+Flask session cookies should be plenty secure! server.pyarrow-up-right http://mercury.picoctf.net:53700/arrow-up-right

 Solution